HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 The results show that jQuery is the dominant factor in the decrease of vulnerability with at least 23.3% of improvement here and some improvement in jQueryUI too.
 However, there is little to no difference in other libraries' security vulnerabilities, except for a few.

+{# TODO which few?
+Or should we just remove that "except for a few" part?
+Or should we update the table to include the improvement? #}

 ## How do we use JavaScript?

 Now we've looked at how we get the JavaScript, what are we using it for?